aminwi/OutfitRecommenderApp-Starter/README.md

 # Outfit Recommender App - Starter Project
 A starter Xcode project for workshops with the Outfit Recommender App.

-Check out the playground on the Outfit Recommender class itself below:
+Check out the playground on the Outfit Recommender class itself:
 [Outfit Recommender Class Playground](https://github.com/MakeSchool-Tutorials/Outfit-Recommender-v2)

 ---